Fees and Payment

 ♥ This option qualifies you to benefit from the prompt-pay package fee discount, without any out-of-pocket expense for you.

-♥ You can still hire Rebekah's biller to handle your private insurance, and/or send in your closing invoice to your insurance or healthshare, and all reimbursements from your claims will come back to you.
+♥ You can still have our biller handle your private insurance, and/or send in your closing invoice to your insurance or healthshare, and reimbursements from your claims will come back to you.

 ♥ If you apply for a modest amount above our fee, it can cover your labs and supplies as well.
 Those usually total between $150 and $350.